-The Master of Public Health Program (MPH) in the Department of Public Health (DPH), at the Brody School of Medicine, East Carolina University (ECU), is accredited by the Council on Education for Public Health (CEPH).
+The Master of Public Health Program (MPH) in the Department of Public Health (DPH), at the Brody School of Medicine (BSOM), East Carolina University (ECU), is accredited by the Council on Education for Public Health (CEPH).
 This program manual is intended for use by students as they consider application for admission, selection of curriculum, and completion of requirements for the Master of Public Health (MPH) degree.
-This degree requires 45 semester hours (SH), of which 24 are core courses, 15 concentration courses, three credit hours of internship (3 SH) and three hours for professional paper (3 SH).
+This degree requires 45 semester hours (SH), of which 24 are core courses, 15 concentration/elective hours, three semester hours of internship and three semester hours for professional paper.

-In-person classes are offered once per week for three hours in the late afternoon or evenings.
-Many courses are available online.
+Face-to-face classes are offered once per week for three hours in the late afternoon or evenings.
+The program is available online effective Fall 2019.